open-pioneer/trails-build-tools/packages/vite-plugin/README.md

 ### Multi page support

 Vite is by default configured to create a single page application (i.e. a single html file with assets).
-The pioneer repository supports multiple deployment modes that can each be achieved by configuring this plugin:
+The Open Pioneer Trails repository supports multiple deployment modes that can each be achieved by configuring this plugin:

 1. Building a single page application.
    Configure `rootSite: true` and leave `sites` and `apps` empty.